 Let’s take a look at some of the law school admissions statistics for Western Law:

 The most recent class profile for Western Law indicates that there were 2,778 OLSAS applications.
 The class size was 185: 55% female, 42% male, and 3% undeclared.
 The enrollment rate was approximately 6.7%, suggesting that Western Law is not one of the easiest law schools to get into in Canada.
 The emphasis on having smaller class sizes also contributes to the lower acceptance rates.
-For a competitive program like this, it can be helpful to consider Canadian law school admissions help.
+For a competitive program like this, it can be helpful to consider law school admissions consulting.

 Western Law Enrollment Rate: